 The only sound was the wings cleaving the air, a sound that is like all other sounds of profound mystery, the lap of a wave upon a shore, the echo of taps, the whispers of a voice that speaks to you in dreams from an eternity away, heard but not comprehensible.

 I lost out on a lot of life during those brief years.

 I didn't see my friend that I called that night for a few months, our talks continuing with the usual matters between people that share hobbies and books, even if they don't share the same generation.
 Then one night he mentioned a date with a ballerina, and I pictured them out, young, beautiful, laughing and felt something twist in my chest that had not been there for a while.
 But I didn't say anything.

 Halfway through the meal I thought to myself "holy cow, this is a date".

-That was three years ago this week.
+That was four summers ago, on a warm, clear day.
 That date is now my husband.

 Because he asked.

 Sometimes it's pride, sometimes it's hurt.
 Sometimes it's history.
 Often it's the fear of being rejected The safety stays on, the mouth stays closed and while we think we are protecting ourselves, we're merely closing a door on life, one that can be as fixed as one of a prison.
 In doing so sometimes we lose a friend, we lose an opportunity or we lose on love- that improbable, inexplicable and sometimes bewildering thing that binds us together despite our blood, or through it.